RodrigoFigueroaM/RodrigoFigueroaM.github.io/about/about.md

 <p>My name is Rodrigo.
 I love using skills, time, passion, and knowledge to contribute to the innovative software.
 I recently graduated with a Bachelors degree in computer science from California State University, Fullerton.
 I’m a quick learner who is detailed oriented and can adapt to a fast paced, team-based environment.
 I can generate well-documented, high quality code.</p>

 <p>I have always been interested in Computer Graphics, Web Development, 3D Math, and 3D Algorithms ever since I started computer science.
 I worked on a research project involving curves and curve surfaces.
 I enjoy developing tools that allow for usability, reliability, and maintainability.</p>

+<p>Feel free to look at my resumes</p>
+<p><a href="../resumes/RodrigoFigueroaRESUME.pdf" download="">Graphics Resume</a></p>
+<p><a href="../resumes/RodrigoFigueroaResumeWeb.pdf" download="">Web Development Resume</a></p>

+<p>Contact info:</p>
+<p>Email:<a class=".btn" href="mailto:">RodrigoFigueroaMonroy@gmail.com</a></p>